Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 Whitespace in Horse64 must be inserted wherever an item would otherwise merge with a previous one, e.g. between a keyword followed by an identifier.
 You can pick a space, line break, or tab, for those situations.
-Other use of whitespace are optional since Horse64 doesn't have significant whitespace.
+Other uses of whitespace are optional since Horse64 doesn't have significant whitespace of any kind.

 ### Garbage Collection Details